This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Cook the Chicken: If using cooked chicken, skip this step.
-For raw chicken, place it in a pot, season with salt, and cover with water by 1 inch.
-Bring to a boil over medium-high heat, then reduce to low, cover, and simmer 10–12 minutes, skimming off any foam.
-Cook until the internal temperature reaches 170°F. Remove, cool, and chop into bite-sized pieces.
+- Poach the chicken.
+If using cooked chicken, skip to step 2.
+For raw chicken, place the breasts in a saucepan, season with salt, and cover with water by 1 inch.
+Bring to a boil over medium-high heat, then reduce to a gentle simmer.
+Cover and cook for 10 to 12 minutes, skimming off any foam that rises to the surface.
+The chicken is done when the internal temperature reaches 170°F. Remove, let cool for a few minutes, then chop into bite-size pieces.

-- In a medium pot, heat olive oil over medium-high heat.
-Add onion, carrot, and celery; cook about 8 minutes, stirring occasionally, until softened.
-Add garlic and thyme; cook 1 minute more.
+- Sauté the vegetables.
+Heat the olive oil in a 2-quart saucepan over medium-high heat.
+Add the chopped onion, carrot, and celery.
+Cook for about 8 minutes, stirring occasionally, until softened and just starting to turn golden at the edges.
+Add the garlic and thyme and cook 1 minute more, until fragrant.

-- Stir in chicken broth and bring to a boil.
-Reduce heat, add chicken, and simmer 10 minutes to blend flavors.
+- Build the broth.
+Pour in the chicken broth and bring to a boil.
+Reduce the heat to a simmer, add the chopped chicken, and cook for 10 minutes so the flavors come together.

-- Add pasta and cook, stirring occasionally, until tender, about 5 minutes.
+- Cook the pasta.
+Add the pasta and cook, stirring occasionally, until tender, about 5 minutes.
+Cook time will depend on the pasta shape you're using.

 Notes